Little Shield

-Little Shield (Cheyenne language: A-che-kan-koo-eni) was a chieftain of the Northern Cheyenne from 1865–1879.
+Little Shield (Cheyenne language: A-che-kan-koo-eni) was a chieftain of the Northern Cheyenne from 1865 to 1879.
 He is known for creating a collection of ledger drawings accounting the Indian wars along the North Platte river.
 Little Shield also fought in the Battle of Little Bighorn, leading the Dog Soldiers.

 Following the Battle of the Little Bighorn, the US Army increased attempts to capture the Cheyenne.
 In 1877, after the Dull Knife Fight, when Crazy Horse surrendered at Fort Robinson, a few Cheyenne chiefs and their people surrendered as well.
 The Cheyenne chiefs who surrendered at the fort were Dull Knife, Little Wolf, Standing Elk, and Wild Hog, with nearly 1,000 Cheyenne.
 Later that year Two Moon surrendered at Fort Keogh with 300 Cheyenne.
 The Cheyenne wanted and expected to live on the reservation with the Sioux in accordance to an April 29, 1868 treaty of Fort Laramie, which Dull Knife, Little Wolf and also Little Shield had signed.

 In the fall of 1878 somewhere beyond the North Platte River after crossing into Nebraska the Cheyenne held council and it was discovered that 34 of the original 297 were missing, most had been killed but a few had decided to take other paths to the north.
 This is where the Cheyenne split into two groups.
 Those that wished to stop running, including Little Shield, Wild Hog and Left Hand, planned to go with Dull Knife to the Red Cloud Agency.
 The Cheyenne that decided to keep heading to the Power River country followed Little Wolf.
 Little Shield lead the remaining Dog Soldiers who had stayed with Dull Knife.